-The primary purpose of the proposed rule is to develop minimum requirements for patient dental records.
+The proposed rule is to outline the minimum requirements for patient dental records.
 The rule considers ss.
-146.81 (1) and (4), Stats., whereby "dentist" is defined as a healthcare provider and consequently is required to maintain patient health records as specified in s.
+146.81 (1) and (4), Stats., whereby dentist is defined as a healthcare provider and consequently required to maintain patient health records as specified in s.
 146.81 (4).
 No additional requirements are proposed in this newly created chapter.